CodersOS/image-creator-server/docs/README.md

     This is done leaving as much intact as possible.
     `STATUSURL` is replaced with the url of the build status, see **GET /status/ID**.
+  - `image` can be given.
+If it is given, the given docker image will be used.
+    The server may restrict which images accepts to use.
+    `IMAGE-NAME` is the name of the docker image.
   - `commands` is a list of commands that should be executed on the linux image.
     For each command in the list, the `name` attribute MUST be given.